Dr. Tim Lanzendörferwiss. Mitarbeiter, Abteilung Scheiding

-Since November 2012, I have been a wissenschaftlicher Mitarbeiter (lecturer/assistant professor) in American Studies again; my current research project (Habilitation) is a study of history and the speculative in the contemporary American novel, and my second monograph, unrelated to this, is forthcoming from the University Press of Mississippi: a study of zombie fictions entitled Books of the Dead: Reading the Zombie in Contemporary Literature.
+My second monograph, unrelated to this, is forthcoming from the University Press of Mississippi in 2018: a study of zombie fictions entitled Books of the Dead: Reading the Zombie in Contemporary Literature.
 From August 2016 to January 2017, I was a visiting assistant professor at the Department of English at the University of California, Davis.

 I am also one of the speakers for the Junior-Geistes- und Sozialwissenschaftler an der Universität Mainz (JuGUM), a network for doctoral candidates and postdoctoral researchers at the university.